allenchng/InsightWriting/ThinkingLikeADS.md

 [TreeFall NYC](https://platform.insightdata.com/projects/treefall-nyc) by [Brianne Hendrickson-Smith](https://www.linkedin.com/in/briannekhsmith/)

-- **Commentary**: This project involved combining multiple New York City open datasets that contained information on 311 requests, specialized tree information, and geographical data.
+- **Commentary**: This project focused on identifying which trees in New York City were most likely to have a tree branch fall by using data from 311 requests, the New York street tree census, This project involved combining multiple New York City open datasets that contained information on 311 requests, specialized tree information, and geographical data.
 One of the strengths of this project was that it required the combination of multiple datasets from data sources.
 The end product was a preventative tree maintenance tool for NYC Parks that prioritized trees based on predicted branch fall probability.

 ## Give your users actionable insight